kata-containers/community/CONTRIBUTING.md

 >**Note:** Not only does this command upload your changes to your fork, it
 >also includes the *latest upstream changes* to your fork since you ran
->`git pull --rebase upstream master` on the master branch and then merged
+>`git pull --rebase upstream main` on the main branch and then merged
 >those changes into your PR branch.
 This ensures your fork is now "up to
 >date" with the upstream repository.
 The `-f` option is a "force push".
 Since
 >you created a new commit using `git rebase`, you must "overwrite" the old